Prague Travel Guide: Spires, Beer, Packing

 Anonymous Bar

 V for Vendetta themed bar where everyone wears the mask.
 The cocktails are genuinely good and the atmosphere is exactly as committed to the bit as you'd hope.
-Go with people who are up for it rather than people who are going to explain why it's a bit much.
+Go with people who are up for it.
 It is a bit much.
 That is the point.

 Nightmare Halloween Bar

-Horror film-themed cocktails named after classic movies, décor that leans fully into the aesthetic, and a crowd that is reliably in a good mood.
+Horror film-themed cocktails named after classic movies, decor that leans fully into the aesthetic, and a crowd that is reliably in a good mood.
 Genuinely fun if you're in the right headspace for it.
-Not one for the first night when you're still finding your feet, very much one for night two when you want something unexpected.
+Very much one for night two when you want something unexpected.

 What to pack for Prague